Opioid overdose: Signs and symptoms

-Alcohol also causes respiratory depression and therefore when taken with opioids can increase the risk of respiratory depression and death.
+Alcohol also causes respiratory depression and, therefore, when taken with opioids, can increase the risk of respiratory depression and death.

 In young children, opioid overdose may not be apparent right away.
-This is due to absorption, distribution, and metabolism differences between young children and adults, and the higher amount of opioid ingestion per kilogram of body weight.
+This is due to absorption, distribution, and metabolism differences between young children and adults and the higher amount of opioid ingestion per kilogram of body weight.

 Causes

 Risk factors for opioid overdose include opioid dependence, injecting opioids, using high doses of opioids, and use together with alcohol, benzodiazepines, or cocaine.
 The risk is particularly high following detoxification.
 Dependence on prescription opioids can occur from their use to treat chronic pain.
-In young children an overdose is usually due to opioids that are intended for their parents, older siblings, or grandparents.
+In young children, an overdose is usually due to opioids that are intended for their parents, older siblings, or grandparents.
 In mothers who take codeine during breastfeeding, opioid overdoses have occurred in their baby.
-Codeine is therefore not recommended in those who are breastfeeding.
+Codeine is, therefore, not recommended for those who are breastfeeding.

 Co-ingestion

 Opioid overdoses are often associated with benzodiazepines, tranquilisers (e.g. xylazine) or alcohol use.
-Other CNS depressants, muscle relaxers, pain relievers, anti-convulsants, anxiolytics, treatment drugs of a psychoactive or epileptic variety or any other such drug with its active function meant to calm or mitigate neuronal signaling (barbiturates, etc.) can additionally cause a worsened condition with less likelihood of recovery cumulative to each added drug.
+Other central nervous system depressants, muscle relaxers, pain relievers, anti-convulsants, anxiolytics, treatment drugs of a psychoactive or epileptic variety or any other such drug with its active function meant to calm or mitigate neuronal signaling (barbiturates, etc.) can additionally cause a worsened condition with less likelihood of recovery cumulative to each added drug.
 This includes drugs less immediately classed to a slowing of the metabolism such as with GABAergic like GHB or glutamatergic antagonists like PCP or ketamine.

 Risk factors

+End organ dysfunction (liver disease), which may lead to decreased drug clearance, is a risk factor for opioid overdose.
+Other risk factors for opioid overdose include sleep disordered breathing disorders such as sleep apnea, pulmonary diseases (such as asthma or chronic obstructive pulmonary disease) which may reduce ventilation and concomitant use of sedating medications such as benzodiazepines, gabapentinoids, muscle relaxants and other central nervous system depressants.
+Benzodiazepine use with opioids increases the risk of overdose death by four-fold, whereas concomitant use with gabapentintoids such as gabapentin or pregabalin increases the risk of overdose death by nearly two-fold.

+Higher doses of prescription opioids, as well as long-acting formulations, are associated with an increased risk of overdose.
+In those on long-term opioid treatment for chronic pain, daily morphine equivalents greater than 200 mg were associated with death from opioid related causes (including overdose) in 3.8% of men and 2.2% of women.
+Opioids are the most common cause for serious accidental poisonings of children in the UK.